 Instructions

 - Add the trimmed green beans to an air fryer basket.
-Spray the green beans liberally with the cooking oil spray of your choice, and toss to make sure all of the green beans are coated.
+Spray the green beans generously with the neutral cooking oil spray of your choice.
+Toss to make sure the surface of the green beans is coated.
 Air fry the green beans at 375°F for 10-12 minutes.24 oz Green beans

-- Heat a tablespoon of vegetable oil to a large skillet over medium heat.
-Add the minced garlic and lightly saute for 1-2 minutes, until fragrant but not brown.10 cloves Garlic
+- Heat a tablespoon of vegetable oil, or your favorite neutral oil, to a large skillet or frying pan over medium heat.
+Add the minced garlic and lightly saute for 1-2 minutes, until fragrant but not brown.1 tablespoon Vegetable oil, 10 cloves Garlic

 - Add the green beans to the skillet, and toss in the sauce.
 Remove from the heat, and serve.